Kendrickkwok316/death_RIPper/README.md

 ### Shield

 If you are attacked by spectres, you will lose a shield.
 If you are hit without any shield, you will be sent back to hell.
+Earn extra shields by sending more trespassers back to hell.

 ![Shield Screen Shot][shield-screenshot]